AdobeDocs/journey-optimizer.nl-NL/help/using/configuration/ip-warmup-plan.md

 Alvorens een IP warmlopingsplan in te kunnen creëren [!DNL Journey Optimizer] interface, moet u een malplaatje van Excel met alle gegevens invullen die uw plan zullen voeren.

+* Vanuit de gebruikersinterface kunt u de lege Excel downloaden [Sjabloon voor IP-opwarmingsplan](assets/IPWarmupPlan-Template.xlsx) in.

+* U kunt ook een [steekproefIP warmtecontract](assets/IPWarmupPlan-Sample.xlsx) al ingevuld met gegevens die u als voorbeeld kunt gebruiken.

 <!--
-* From the user interface you can download the blank Excel [IP warmup plan template](assets/IPWarmupPlan-Template.xlsx) to fill in.
+* From the user interface you can download the blank Excel IP warmup plan template to fill in.

-* You can also download a [sample IP warmup plan](assets/IPWarmupPlan-Sample.xlsx) already filled in with some data you can use as an example.-->
+* You can also download a sample IP warmup plan already filled in with some data you can use as an example.

-* Van het gebruikersinterface kunt u het lege malplaatje van het de opwarmingsplan van Excel downloaden IP om in te vullen.

-* U kunt een steekproefIP warmteopnameplan ook downloaden dat reeds met sommige gegevens wordt gevuld u als voorbeeld kunt gebruiken.
+-->

 >[!CAUTION]
 >